Schools Mental Health Fund model and procurement advice

 Reporting and acquittal

 The department’s Strategic Online Planning Tool captures school intentions to use the Fund and Menu.
-Schools are required to identify planned activities that utilise Menu items and planned Fund expenditure within schools’ annual implementation plans (AIPs).
+Schools are required to identify planned activities that utilise Menu items and planned Fund expenditure within their schools’ annual implementation plans (AIPs).

 Schools can also report on their progress in implementing funded activities via SPOT, in line with existing AIP processes.
 The funding planner supports schools to consider how they will use allocated Equity Funding, Disability Inclusion Tier 2 Funding and Schools Mental Health Fund and Menu.